 Summer term: Students who have completed one year of college-level Spanish can enroll in three courses: Spanish grammar; Spanish conversation; and Writing in Spanish (the equivalent to SPAN 201-202-203 at the University of Oregon).
 Students who have completed two years of college-level Spanish prior to participating on the program can take a combination of 3rd year language classes including Hispanic identities, artistic expressions, intensive Spanish grammar review, Spanish phonetics, and courses on literature, history, film, and culture.

 Courses are taught by local instructors, experienced in teaching U.S. students.
 Classes take place Monday-Thursday and include extensive academic excursions, allowing you to experience Argentina beyond the pages of your textbooks.
-You will also have meet local students at the Universidad Nacional de Rosario to take part in lively debate and dialogue on current events and issues.
+You will also have the opportunity to meet local students at the Universidad Nacional de Rosario and take part in lively debate and dialogue on current events and issues.

 Living with an Argentine host family provides you with the opportunity to learn about Argentine ways of life, further language proficiency and discover rich cultural traditions in Rosario.
 Many students cherish the homestay experience as one of the most rewarding aspects of studying abroad, and often times remain lifelong friends with their host family well after returning home.
-Host families are carefully screened and provide quality, comfortable accommodations in the downtown area offering you the opportunity to improve your Spanish language and skills by participating in family, community, cultural and recreational activities.
+Host families are carefully screened and provide quality, comfortable accommodations in the downtown area.
 Placements include families with children as well as single women and couples with older children who no longer live at home.
 You will have your own room.
-Breakfast and dinner will be provided by the homestay, and lunch will be served at a restaurant close to the university on weekdays.
+Breakfast and dinner will be provided by the host family every day except during program excursions.